-I am an academic and practitioner specialising in Applied Theatre, Actor Training, Creative Writing, Theatre-in-the-Round, Early Modern Drama, Theatre and Phenomenology and Creative Industries Employability pedagogy.
-I am an advocate of practice as research and like to bring together my academic training with my professional experience as a director and applied theatre practitioner.
+I am an academic and practitioner specialising in Theatre Making, Applied Theatre, Actor Training, Theatre-in-the-Round, Early Modern Drama and Digital Pedagogy , Theatre and Phenomenology and Creative Industries Employability.
+I am an advocate for, and embed into my teaching, the methods and principles of practice-as-research and like to bring together my academic training with my professional experience as a director and applied theatre practitioner.

 I started at Sheffield Hallam in September 2016 after nearly a decade combining professional theatre directing and applied theatre practice alongside practice-as-research and higher education teaching.